phanumat/Documentation/smartapp-developers-guide/async-http.rst

             if (results) {
                 def total = results?.total_count

-                log.debug "there are $total occurences of httpGet in the SmartThingsPublic repo"
+                log.debug "there are $total occurences of httpGet in the PEA HiVEPublic repo"

                 // for each item found, log the name of the file results?.items.each { log.debug "httpGet usage found in file $it.name" }